 Here are my "Oh, HELL Yeah!" items:

 - It feels, looks, and behaves like an insulin pump in 2014 should.
-How I feel about the way I manage my diabetes plays an important role in my psychosocial health, for better or worse, and things like a touchscreen (no more scrolling - huzzah!) and data displayed in color (with graphics!) please my sensibilities.
+How I feel about the way I manage my diabetes plays an important role in my psychosocial health, for better or worse, and things like a touchscreen (no more scrolling - huzzah!) and data displayed in color (with graphics!) pleases my sensibilities.
 The screen is bright; the vibrate setting is noticeable but not too vibratey (technical term); the pump's "feel" is solid and sleek.
 This matters to me.

 - It has a vibrate option, instead of all audible alerts and alarms.